ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 #### Monitoring Metrics

 A Monitoring Metric is a generic quantity that can be computed on a Monitoring Target.
-They enable the monitoring of specific aspects of a target, which might help in identifying the root cause of a drift, as well as defining the corrective actions to be taken.
+They enable the monitoring of specific aspects of an entity, which might help in identifying the root cause of a drift, as well as defining the corrective actions to be taken.

-The following table display the monitoring metrics supported, along with their monitoring target and the conditions under which they are actually monitored.
+The following table displays the monitoring metrics supported, along with their monitoring target and the conditions under which they are actually monitored.
 Notice that also this table is subject to changes, as new metrics will be added.

 | **Monitoring Metric** | Description                                              |              **Monitoring Target**               |             **Conditions**             |